michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 If your enterprise security team is doing their job, they will know what you are up to.
 Besides being concerned about policy violation risks, there is another, familiar risk to consider.
-Depending on how you use these tools, they carry the risk of causing outages.
+Depending on how you use these tools, they carry the danger of causing outages.
 Consider running these tools during planned maintenance windows and on offline systems.

 With that out of the way, let's talk about how to find out what is going on with another device, especially one you don't have the ability to work directly on.
 (But you have permission to muck around, right?)
 You can use Nmap to scan for open ports, those programs waiting for incoming connections.
+Specify the scan type, UDP or one of the TCP methods, depending on what service you want to ping.
 Nmap can also guess at the specific service and version running or detect the OS of the scanned device.

 Vulnerability scanning is an essential part of security preparedness.
 You want to know what your exposure is, so you can take the right mitigation steps.